-We do offer after-school programs, but our core programs are taught during school hours.
-The days and times for elementary school programs are agreed upon between the volunteer and teacher; for middle and high school programs the days and periods may be predetermined.
+JA offers after-school programs, but core programs are taught during school hours.
+The days/times for elementary school programs are agreed upon between the volunteer and teacher; for middle and high school programs the days/time may be predetermined.

 What are the benefits of being a JA volunteer?

-Volunteering with JA not only helps to inspire and prepare local students, it also can strengthen your skills in the areas of communication, self-confidence, coaching talents, leadership, presentation skills, facilitation skills, and supervisory skills.
-Companies who encourage employees to volunteer with JA enhance their image by demonstrating their commitment to educating today’s youth and supporting the local community.
+Volunteering with JA not only helps to inspire and prepare local students, it can also strengthen your communication, self-confidence, coaching, leadership, presentation, facilitation and time management skills.
+Companies that encourage employees to volunteer with JA enhance their image by demonstrating their commitment to educating today’s youth and supporting the local community.

 What do I need to do prior to volunteering?